 Suppose the decode thread finishes decoding and fails to recognize the barcode from the given frame.
 This is a normal case, due to various reasons such as the frame does not contain any barcode, or the frame taken by the camera is blurred.
-When the UI thread receives the "decode failure" message, it marks the decode thread to be ready for decoding and continues to receive new frames from camera.
-Say frame3 comes next, and this frame can be successfully decoded; a frame4 would be skipped for the same reason as frame 2.
-When the UI thread receives a "decode success" message, it updates the UI element to show the barcode result.
+When the UI thread receives the "decode failure" message, it marks the decode thread to be ready for decoding and con-